LHNCBC/expression-editor/README.md

 ## Build

-Run `ng build ng-rule-editor` and `ng build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+## Demo project

+Run `npm start` after building to see the two ways to use the widget:

+* The Angular Library can be used at [http://localhost:4200](http://localhost:4200).
+* The Web Component can be used at [http://localhost:4200/web-component.html](http://localhost:4200/web-component.html).

-## Running end-to-end tests
+## Running tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+Run `npm test` to execute the unit tests via [Karma](https://karma-runner.github.io) and the end-to-end tests via [Protractor](http://www.protractortest.org/).